 The history of Juneteenth

 The Emancipation Proclamation, signed by President Abraham Lincoln on January 1, 1863, declared freedom for the millions of enslaved people in areas under Confederate rule.
-The proclamation was a recognition of the reality that the best allies Union forces found as they moved south — and therefore one of the best hopes for preserving the Union — were enslaved and formerly enslaved African Americans, who for generations had stood mostly alone in demanding their immediate and unconditional freedom.
 However, it wasn’t until the victory of the U.S. over the rebellion in the spring of 1865 that the great majority of African Americans could confidently assert that freedom.